lola-idowu/Musicity/README.md

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer and contact section were obtained from [Font Awesome](https://fontawesome.com/)